mathewgomas-alfred/mathewgomas.io/README.md

 You can use a free translation tool like https://localise.biz/free/poeditor to edit PO files.
 Watch out.
 This program might add a 'zxx' as the language to the outputted PO file.
 That will need to be corrected if that happens.
 Translators can send you back the PO files when they are done.
 We have a command that can turn them into MO files later, so translators don't have to worry about that.

-Images can be translated if a language wants to provide their own images.
-All the images are stored in the images folder on the project root.
-The images are separated out by language.
-For the finished PO file, the translator will need to provide an image file, and a translation for the image that references the correct location in the PO file.
+Images can be translated if a translation team wants to provide their own images.
+All images in the image folder are by default for 'en'.
+When you want to translate a specific image, go into that folder and add another folder with your language code to add in the translated versions of images.
+So Sphinx will search for a dutch version of `/images/Pixels-brushstroke.png` at `/images/nl/Pixels-brushstroke.png` and for a dutch version of `/images/dockers/Krita-tutorial2-I.1-2.png` in `/images/dockers/nl/Krita-tutorial2-I.1-2.png`.

 Many images won't need a translation, so images can be left untranslated or just the alternate text can be translated.